When the word Marin comes to the minds of most Bay Area residents, they think Headlands. Muir Woods. Mill Valley or Sausalito.

-Recently designated as one of 14 California Cultural Districts, San Rafael will celebrate the official launch of its Downtown Arts District starting October 2018.
+Launched in 2018 as the 14th California Cultural District, San Rafael will celebrate the official launch of its Downtown Arts District starting October 2018.
 Packed with galleries, independent bookstores, and the headquarters of the Marin Shakespeare Company, San Rafael's Fourth St. is a worthy daytime destination for culture vultures Bay Area–wide.
 Not too far away, the Marin Civic Center is one of Frank Lloyd Wright's most photogenic architectural achievements.

 Of course, there's much here for foodies too with all the micro-brewed beer, artisanal donuts and eats, and craft cocktails you can swallow.
 Plus, an outstanding film center and all the beautiful nature and outdoor activities you'd expect of Marin.

 Here's how to spend a perfect—read: active, tasty, artsy, boozy—day in San Rafael.

 Coffee & Donuts